-Collect leaves from your own garden and if you don't have enough offer to do friends’ or neighbours' gardens as well.
+- Collect leaves from your own garden and if you don't have enough, offer to do friends’ or neighbors' gardens as well.
 You can rake them up, but if you have a rotary lawn mower with a grass box it's easier to rake them all onto the lawn and run over them with the mower.
 This shreds the leaves as it collects them, which speeds up decomposition – and is particularly useful for bigger, tougher leaves.
-Check out our top picks for the best lawn mower in our buying guide.
+If you need an update, you'll find plenty of top picks to choose from in our best lawn mower buying guide.

-Can you make leaf mould in a compost bin?
+How do you make a leaf mould bin?

-In a year or so the pile will have shrunk down considerably.
+- In a year or so, the pile will have shrunk down considerably.
 Beneath an outer casing of brown leaves you'll find wonderfully crumbly black or brown compost-like material.
-This leaf mould makes a great base for home-made potting compost and it’s a great soil improver too.

 Should you turn leaf mould?